sohale/sohale.github.io/pages/reinvented.md

     * I renamed it to `LGI` (so as not to be confused with a similarly named concept related to Python).
     * Linked to concepts above: "Linear Logic Programming", "Templators", etc

+* clash of clones (selfish self)

+* time-boxing the horizon in RL.
+I recently realised one of the theories I had in my "backlog" stash, is being explited and invested heavily by Dopamine researcher A. (todo: link)

+* In a meeting in Cambridge, same bar that C & W discussed, (and jokingly saying so), I mentioned "reward preiciton error" signals may be about information.
+It was rejected.
+But later I saw the exact thing exaclty in a talk, in 2021: about Habeluna. (todo: link)

+* PP-Adrian: Machens.

+## Neuroscinec-flavoured Infomation Theory

 * A certain version of Information Bottleneck

 * "Abstract Uncertainty"